-- You must not deal with the situation alone and should inform your line manager and Designated Safeguarding Lead as soon as possible. - Ensure the child is in no immediate danger and if so, take steps to prevent further harm. - Advise that you will try to offer support, but that you are duty bound to pass the information on. - Allow the child to speak to you without interruption, accepting what is said. - Use of open questions.
-For example I notice that you have a bruise.
-How did it happen? - Alleviate feelings of guilt and isolation, while passing no judgement. - Ensure all information has been recorded on the appropriate form.
+- You must not deal with the situation alone and should inform your line manager and Designated Safeguarding Lead as soon as possible. - Ensure the child is in no immediate danger and if so, take steps to prevent further harm. - Advise that you will try to offer support, but that you are duty bound to pass the information on. - Allow the child to speak to you without interruption, accepting what is said. - Alleviate feelings of guilt and isolation, while passing no judgement. - Ensure all information has been recorded on the appropriate form.